 Not only do players get their own customized casino craps games, they can also play any other casino game as well.
-There are some strict requirements even to be accepted into the VIP lounge, which you can read about in the link provided above.
+There are some strict requirements even to be accepted into the Grand Parker VIP lounge, which you can read about in the link provided above.
 Players can actually get gifts and comps that are quite luxurious for internet casinos.
 In fact, some players have been known to receive full-paid vacations and trips to resorts just as a complementary.
 Other high rollers have gotten gifts mailed to them and even a car.
 Then of course there are the usual benefits such as great deposit bonus opportunities and a great comps point program.

-The only disadvantage is that the VIP Lounge casino does not accept US players!
+The big advantage is that the Grand Parker VIP Lounge casino does accept US players!
 Even better is that very fast deposits can be made using a credit card!
 This casino is also compatible with Apple, Mac, iPhone and other mobile devices.
 There is also OnBling, Classy Coin and Loco Panda for players located in the United States and for credit card deposits.
 Personally, I really like the looks of OnBling casino better, even though these two casinos are owned by the same company.
 They do not offer the same exclusive casino suite program that Grand Parker VIP Lounge has (again, not that I know of), but they do offer higher betting limits than normal along with a $35,000 high roller bonus.
 High stake players are encouraged to visit these casinos and read more about their programs because promotions and rules change regularly.